Azure/azure-sdk-for-js/sdk/identity/identity/samples/AzureIdentityExamples.md

 #### Authenticating a user account with auth code flow

-This example demonstrates authenticating the `SecretClient` from the [@azure/keyvault-secrets][secrets_client_library] client library using the `AuthorizationCodeCredential` on a web application.
+This example demonstrates authenticating the `SecretClient` from the [@azure/keyvault-secrets][secrets_client_library] client library using the `AuthorizationCodeCredential` on a Node.js service intended as the back-end for a web application.
 This can be useful when you want complete control over the authentication flow or when the `InteractiveBrowserCredential` does not fit your use-case.

-First, [register your application][quickstart-register-app] and get your client id, tenant id and redirect URL.
+First, [register your application][quickstart-register-app] and get your client ID, tenant ID and redirect URL.

 Next, prompt the user to login at the URL documented at [Microsoft identity platform and OAuth 2.0 authorization code flow](https://docs.microsoft.com/azure/active-directory/develop/v2-oauth2-auth-code-flow#request-an-authorization-code).
-You will need the client id, tenant id, redirect URL, and the scopes your application plans to access.
+You will need the client ID, tenant ID, redirect URL, and the scopes your application plans to access.

 Then create an API at the redirect URL with the following code to access the Key Vault service.